richwill28/nus-cheatsheets/README.md

 Note: The rating indicates the overall quality (i.e., how well it was taught) and practicality (i.e., how much I benefited from it).
 This is based solely on my opinion when I took the module, your situation might be different.
+[For more information](https://github.com/richwill28/NUS-Resources/blob/main/RATING.md).